drardito/CS-Ed-Data-and-AI/Data and Education.md

 <img src="https://images.unsplash.com/photo-1603604342747-b285bb892e2f?ixlib=rb-4.0.3&ixid=M3wxMjA3fDB8MHxwaG90by1wYWdlfHx8fGVufDB8fHx8fA%3D%3D&auto=format&fit=crop&w=1173&q=80" alt="steel infrastructure" style="zoom:50%;" />

+​

 This course is designed to support your own learning, and so, ultimately, the course will be shaped by you.
 With that in mind, I have created an initial structure to get us started.
+You can see the full Course Outline here.

 1. Week 1 - Setting the table/Diving In.
 2. Week 2 - Exploring Educational Data/Getting Started with Data Analysis in Python and R.